pja35/SXP/docs/wiki/ElGamal.md

 Take p a prime and g an integer.
 The powers of g form a subgroup Gq (having q elements) inside the group Zp (having p elements), which is that of integers modulo p.
-The choice of these p and q is important so that they meet the [Decisional Diffie-Hellman](http://en.wikipedia.org/wiki/Decisional_Diffie%E2%80%93Hellman_assumption) assumption; but there are standard techniques for doing that.
+The choice of these p and g is important so that they meet the [Decisional Diffie-Hellman](http://en.wikipedia.org/wiki/Decisional_Diffie%E2%80%93Hellman_assumption) assumption; but there are standard techniques for doing that.
 Thanks to